-Now move your perspective into internal IT organizations, with ever growing complexities, frequently unknown all consequences of performed or not performed activities.
+Now move your perspective into internal IT organizations, with ever growing complexities, frequently we find that not all of the consequences of performed or not performed activities are known.
 And think a little bit more – how the internal quality of work in IT is assessed and improved.
-Is in your IT organization mechanism in place, which identifies broken process, omissions in “have to be done” activities, is there any mechanism capturing good ideas to improve, eliminate, automate, enhance, speed up of thousands of things which happen in IT every day?
+Does your IT organization have a mechanism in place, one which identifies a broken process, omissions in “have to be done” activities, is there any mechanism capturing good ideas to improve, eliminate, automate, enhance, speed up of thousands of things which happen in IT every day?

-As the complexity of IT grows, these type of questions needs to have straight forward answer – YES WE DO.
-Role of IT quality manager needs to be established, filled with resources, skills, authorities, and tools to manage IT quality in the right way.
+As the complexity of IT grows, these type of questions needs to have the straightforward answer – YES WE DO.
+The role of IT quality manager needs to be established, filled with resources, skills, authorities, and tools to manage IT quality in the right way.

-If you did not embark on this journey yet, I think it’s the right time to start now.
+If you have not yet embarked on this journey, I think it’s the right time to start now.

 So what should be done: